-The Kyoto Protocol was adopted in 1997 as the first attempt by the United Nations to control anthropogenic CO₂ emissions.
+The Kyoto Protocol was adopted in 1997 as the first attempt by the United Nations to control anthropogenic CO emissions.
 The agreement fell short as a result of contrasting political interests demonstrated by a clear distinction between two recognized groups; low-income countries and high-income countries.
-The Kyoto Protocol revolved around high-income countries, who signed binding targets to decrease the global CO₂ emissions with 5.2 percent.
-The rest were defined as low-income countries, who were excluded from the agreement and not obligated to undertake any responsibility.
-Accordingly, high-income countries aim to reduce their CO₂ emissions, while low-income countries continue to emit greenhouse gases.
+The Kyoto Protocol revolved around high-income countries, who signed binding targets to decrease global CO emissions by 5.2 percent.
+The rest were defined as low-income countries, who were excluded from the agreement and not obliged to undertake any responsibility.
+Accordingly, high-income countries aim to reduce their CO emissions, while low-income countries continue to emit greenhouse gases.
 The failure of including the global nature of CO₂ emissions is a clear evidence of the political character in climate negotiations that neglects the role of the environment.
 The problem of political self-interests are still present in current climate negotiations such as the Paris Agreement, displays an urgent need for new methods to solve the issue of global warming.

 Human rights approach

 The conventional methods of solving environmental issues have proven to be ineffective.
 Countries fail to take responsibility for their CO emissions, because economic interests are prioritized over engagement in the environmental issue.
 However, there are innovative methods that have yet to be tried.
 Frank Baber, from the Raoul Wallenberg Institute, argued in an interview for a unique method of resolving environmental issues.
 An efficient method of safeguarding environmental rights is to primarily focus on basic human rights.
 One example is the right to clean water, which is a multidimensional right that can focus on meeting basic human needs as well as ensuring a sustainable use of resources.
 Environmental rights will thus be protected by ensuring human rights.